eliasisraelancona-dotcom/final-cms-enterprise-demo/README.md

-# As of Friday AUgust 8th at 7:15 PM EST we are going to use this demo moving forward
+# As of Friday August 8th at 7:15 PM EST we are going to use this demo moving forward

 ## Adobe Enterprise CMS (Demo)